 \begin{fact} Let $n^*(\boldsymbol{x}_{-i})=\frac{\left[e^{E_{\boldsymbol{\theta}}(\boldsymbol{x})-E_{\boldsymbol{\theta}}(\boldsymbol{x}_{-i})} \right]^2}{\sum_{k=1}^d \left[e^{E_{\boldsymbol{\theta}}(\boldsymbol{x})-E_{\boldsymbol{\theta}}(\boldsymbol{x}_{-k})} \right]^2}$ be a discrete distribution on $\boldsymbol{x}_{-i}$, where $i=1,\cdots,d$.
 Then for any discrete distribution $n(\boldsymbol{x}_{-i})$ on $\boldsymbol{x}_{-i}$, where $i=1,\cdots,d$, we have $Var\left(\reallywidehat{\mathcal{J}_{RM}(\boldsymbol{\theta}, \boldsymbol{x})}_{n^*}\right) \leq Var\left(\reallywidehat{\mathcal{J}_{RM}(\boldsymbol{\theta}, \boldsymbol{x})}_{n}\right)$. \end{fact} \begin{proof} The proof is included in Appendix~\ref{app:th1_proof}. \end{proof}

-To construct the exact optimal proposal distribution $n^*(\boldsymbol{x}_{-i})$ given by Fact 1, we still have to evaluate the energies of all $\boldsymbol{x}_{-i}$, where $i=1,\cdots,d$.
+To construct the exact optimal proposal distribution $n^*(\boldsymbol{x}_{-i})$, we still have to evaluate the energies of all $\boldsymbol{x}_{-i}$, where $i=1,\cdots,d$.
 To avoid such complexity, we propose to leverage the gradient of the energy function \emph{w.r.t.} the discrete input $\boldsymbol{x}$ to approximately construct the optimal proposal distribution.
-Our approach only needs $\mathcal{O}(1)$ evaluations of the energy function to construct the proposal distribution.
+Only $\mathcal{O}(1)$ evaluations of the energy function is needed to construct the proposal distribution.

 It is observed by~\citet{grathwohl2021oops} that many discrete distributions are implemented as continuous and differentiable functions, although they are evaluated only in discrete domains.~\citet{grathwohl2021oops} further proposes a scalable sampling method for discrete distributions by using the gradients of the underlying continuous functions \emph{w.r.t.} the discrete input.
 In this study, we extend this idea to improve ratio matching.
 More specifically, in our case, even though our input $\boldsymbol{x}$ is discrete, our parameterized energy function $E_{\boldsymbol{\theta}}(\cdot)$, such as a neural network, is usually continuous and differentiable.
 Hence, we can use such gradient information to efficiently and approximately construct the optimal proposal distribution given by Fact 1.